rsbrost/ultimate-image-processor/README.md

 ```
 pip install -e .
 ```

+### Usage

+The Jupyter Notebook run.ipynb found in the uip folder is ready to use with the following steps:
+1. Replace the images in the input folder with your own data.
+2. Add your corresponding flatfield image (optional).
+3. *Critical* If you are not using a flatfield image, make sure to delete the demo flatfield image or the process will degrade your images by using a flatfield image that doesn't match.
+4. Run all cells in the notebook.
+5. Check your outputs.

 >Note: The ideal run order for the processes in my scenario (as implemented in uip/run.ipynb) is:
 >1.
 Denoise
 >2.
 (Optional) Flatten